Is it Licensed, Notifiable Non-licensed Works or Non-Licensed Works?

 First you need to decide whether the works are classified as licensed, notifiable non-licensed works (NNLW) or non-licensed works (NLW).
-To put it simply, work on high risk or friable asbestos containing materials are likely to need a licensed asbestos removal contractor (LARC).
+Work on high risk or friable asbestos containing materials are likely to need a licensed asbestos removal contractor (LARC).

 In most cases the asbestos survey report will state whether the recommended remedial works require a licensed contractor.
-The survey provider should also be able to assist you in compiling a suitable specification and may even have an approved list of contractors that they can approach on your behalf.
-If you have no experience of the asbestos removal this may be your best option.
+The survey provider should be able to assist you in compiling a suitable specification and may even have an approved list of contractors that they can approach on your behalf.

 NLW and NNLW

 Any company removing or working on asbestos must have appropriate controls in place as well as supplying staff with correct information, instruction and training.
 A company specialising in NLW and NNLW will need to be able to demonstrate that they meet the above requirements but won’t necessarily be audited to ensure compliance.
-They are also unlikely to have the same level of training and resources as a licensed asbestos removal company although this is not always the case.
+They are also unlikely to have the same level of training and resources as a licensed asbestos removal company.

 Licensed Asbestos Removal Contractor(LARC)